Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Author Biographies

-\bio{Fig/NganLe.jpg} \textbf{Ngan Le} Dr. Le is currently an assistant Professor in Department of Computer Science \& Computer Engineering at University of Arkansas in Fayetteville.
-She was a research associate in Department of Electrical and Computer Engineering (ECE) at Carnegie Mellon University (CMU) in 2018-2019.
-She received the Ph.D degree in ECE at CMU in 2018, ECE Master degree at CMU in 2015.
-Her publications appear in top conferences including CVPR, MICCAI, ICCV, SPIE, IJCV, ICIP etc, and premier journals including JESA, TIP, PR, JDSP, TIFS, etc. She has co-authored 44+ journals, conference papers, and book chapters, 6+ patents and inventions.
-She co-organized the Deep Reinforcement Learning Tutorial for Medical Imaging at MICCAI 2018, Medical Image Learning with Less Labels and Imperfect Data workshop at MICCAI 2019, 2020.
-She has served as a reviewer for 10+ top-tier conferences and journals, including AAAI, CVPR, NIPS, ECCV, ICCV, MICCAI, Pattern Analysis and Machine Intelligence (TPAMI), IEEE Transaction on Image Processing (TIP), Journal of Pattern Recognition (PR), Journal of Signal Processing, Image and Vision Computing (IVC), etc \endbio \eject \columnbreak
+\parpic{ } \textbf{Ngan Le} Dr. Le is the director of Artificial Intelligence and Computer Vision (AICV) Lab and an Assistant Professor in the Department of Computer Science \& Computer Engineering at University of Arkansas.
+She was a research associate in the Department of Electrical and Computer Engineering (ECE) at Carnegie Mellon University (CMU) in 2018-2019.
+She received the Ph.D degree in ECE at CMU in 2018, ECE Master degree at CMU in 2015, CS Master Degree at University of Science, Vietnam in 2009 and CS Bachelor degree at University of Science, Vietnam in 2005.
+Her current research interests focus on Image Understanding, Video Understanding, Computer Vision, Robotics, Artificial Intelligence (Machine Learning, Deep Learning, Reinforcement Learning), Biomedical Imaging.
+Dr. Le is currently an Associate Editor of Elsevier Machine Learning with Applications, a Guest Editor of Scene Understanding in Autonomous (Frontier) and a Guest Editor of Artificial intelligence in Biomedicine and Healthcare (MDPI).
+She co-organized the Deep Reinforcement Learning Tutorial for Medical Imaging at MICCAI 2018, Medical Image Learning with Less Labels and Imperfect Data workshop at MICCAI 2019, 2020, 2021, Visual Detection, Recognition and Prediction at Altitude and Range at ICCV 2022.
+Dr. Le is instructor lead of the Google Machine Learning Bootcamp 2021.
+Her publications appear in the top-tier conferences including CVPR, MICCAI, ICCV, SPIE, IJCV, ICIP etc, and premier journals including IJCV, JESA, TIP, PR, JDSP, TIFS, etc. She has co-authored 72+ journals, conference papers, and book chapters, 9+ patents and inventions.
+She has served as a reviewer for 10+ top-tier conferences and journals, including TPAMI, AAAI, CVPR, NIPS, ICCV, ECCV, MICCAI, TIP, PR, TAI, IVC, etc.

-\bio{Fig/KLuu.jpg} \textbf{Khoa Luu} Dr. Luu is currently an Assistant Professor and the Director of Computer Vision and Image Understanding (CVIU) Lab in Department of Computer Science \& Computer Engineering at University of Arkansas.
-He was the Research Project Director in Cylab Biometrics Center at Carnegie Mellon University (CMU), USA.
-He has received four patents and two best paper awards, and coauthored 60+ papers in conferences and journals.
-He was a vice chair of Montreal Chapter IEEE SMCS in Canada from September 2009 to March 2011.
-His research interests focus on various topics, including Biometrics, Image Processing, Computer Vision, Machine Learning, Multifactor Analysis and Compressed Sensing.
-He is currently a reviewer for several top-tier conferences and journals, such as: CVPR, ICCV, ECCV, NIPS, IEEE Trans. on Pattern Analysis and Machine Intelligence (TPAMI), IEEE Transaction on Image Processing (TIP), Journal of Pattern Recognition, Journal of Signal Processing, etc. \endbio